UMR-CNRM/PHYEX/docs/Plugging.md

+This document must still be written

+Some elements to include (or not):

 The PHYEX parameterizations can be called from different models (eg. Meso-NH, AROME) and from a driver (which will be included in this repository).
 Moreover, PHYEX parameterizations call externals subroutines, which are dependencies.